joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 1. The browser sends a POST request to the server.
 2. The server parses the body of the request and gets the form values.
 3. The server updates the database.
-4. The server re-renders the edit page with the updated student.
+4. The server re-renders the edit page with the updated student, and passes in a message to tell the user the student has been updated.

 Let's get going!